zewish/redux-remember/README.md

 ![Logo](https://raw.githubusercontent.com/zewish/redux-remember/master/logo.png)

-Redux Remember saves and loads your redux state from a key-value store of your choice
+Redux Remember saves and loads your redux state from a key-value store of your choice.

+__Key features:__
+- Persists and loads only allowed keys and does not touch anything else.
+- Completely unit and battle tested.
+- Works on both web (any redux compatible app) and native (react-native).

 __Works with any of the following:__
 - AsyncStorage (react-native)